 Without a doubt, one of the best examples of how 3D furniture rendering has been successfully implemented as a business strategy is IKEA – one of the largest and most well-known furniture suppliers in the market.

 As far back as 2006, IKEA started using 3D furniture renderings in their marketing materials – both in their catalog and also on their website.
-Fast forward to 2015, and at least 75 percent of the images used were renderings.
+Fast forward to 2015, and at least 75% of the images used were renderings.
 It’s probably a fair statement to say that the percentage is much higher than that now.

 IKEA takes its use of rendering to the next level.
 Not only does their website consist almost entirely of rendered furniture images, but it also has built-in DIY design utilities that enable you to place those images against a completely rendered room background (for indoors) or a 3D rendered landscape (for outdoors).

-Up to now, we have been discussing 3D furniture rendering where the rendered image itself is the focal point.
 Rendered furniture models can also be used in a support function as well.
 Consider an architect who is reviewing a building design with a client.
 Just showing a few empty rooms would be pretty boring.
 By using a rendering process similar to the one on IKEA's website, entire interior (or exterior) designs can be realized without once ever taking a trip to the furniture store.

 Substantial time and cost savings can be realized by using a 3D furniture rendering firm.
-Whether you possess all of the software packages and skills needed, or if you’re just looking for a DIY answer to designing a room for your own home, Cad Crowd is your resource for a global team of qualified designers who can bring your 3D furniture rendering needs to life.
+Whether you possess all of the software packages and skills needed, or if you’re just looking for a DIY answer to designing a room for your own home, Cad Crowd is your resource for a global team of qualified designers who can bring your 3D furniture rendering to life.
 Contact us for a free quote today!

 Cad Crowd is the leader in the CAD design, 3D modeling, and 3D rendering world.
-We provide custom service for all sorts of projects on demand, thanks to our network of pre-vetted and qualified freelancers.
+We provide custom design services for all sorts of projects on demand, thanks to our network of pre-vetted and qualified freelancers.
 Regardless of what type of work you need to have done, trust us to help you figure it out.
 Contact us for a free quote to get started today.